 There is no minimum ceiling height to meet the Building Regulations, other than above stairs, which require 2m of clear headroom.
 For a loft conversion this can be reduced to 1.9m at the centre of the flight and 1.8m at the edges to allow for sloping roofs.

 The minimum practical ceiling height is 1.9m, but often attic rooms incorporate areas with sloping ceilings that are still usable for seating, bed heads, storage etc.

-Converting a Fink Truss Roof
+Can I Convert a Fink Truss Roof?

 Modern ‘fink’ truss roofs, made up of lots of smaller timbers held together with gang nail plates, are common on most homes built from the late 1960s and were previously considered unsuitable – or uneconomical – for conversion.
 However, there is a solution, which is to insert structural beams (usually steel) from gable to gable to carry the existing rafters, supported on further beams at floor level, with timber supports running between the two.

 This is a process that has become considerably more straightforward and cost-effective thanks to the development of a lightweight telescopic aluminium beam.
 Developed by TeleBeam, the system uses pre-approved ‘Type Approvals’, so can also remove the need for a structural engineer.

 Bringing Light into a Loft Conversion

 The standard solution is to insert off-the-shelf rooflights that fit between the rafters, in line with the plain of the roof — usually slightly above so rainwater can be redirected around the opening.
 These are available in a wide range of sizes, including fire escape windows with an opening large enough to meet the Building Regulations.